 Why is Free Fire Banned in India? – A Complete Detail

-Although the Garena Free Fire game has a diverse and worldwide player base.
-The larger part of its user base came from India.
-The game was one of the most popular ones of its category in India and had a strong presence in the Indian gaming community.
+Although Garena Free Fire has a diverse global player base, a significant portion of its users came from India.
+The game was one of the most popular in its category in India and had a strong presence in the Indian gaming community.
+The gaming world was shocked when Garena Free Fire was banned in India in February 2022.

 In this article we discuss the details of the ban imposed on the Garena Free Fire by the Government of India in February 2022.